Greater Gabbard Offshore Wind Farm

 The GGOWF project Marine Licence requires an ornithological monitoring programme and annual reporting.
 Each year since 2009 ESS Ecology have worked closely with Royal HaskoningDHV to deliver Annual Ornithological Monitoring Reports to the clients and regulators in fulfilment of Marine Licence conditions.
 ESS Ecology have also completed seabird and marine mammal surveys for the Round 2.5 extension to GGOWF, known as the Galloper Wind Farm, which was consented in May 2013.
 To assist with the consent of the Galloper Wind Farm we carried out a programme of additional survey work using vantage point techniques.
 This study focused upon characterising bird flying behaviour near operating GGOWF turbines for several species judged to be susceptible to collision with wind turbines.

 We are currently completing our tenth and final year report on our research on birds at GGOWF, which is the longest-running monitoring study at an offshore wind farm, anywhere in the world.
 For nine years we have managed our teams of expert bird surveyors undertaking monthly surveys, each lasting three to four days at sea.
 This means that we have sampled over 10% of daylight activity by birds at the wind farm, and our transects sample approximately 30% of the area within and around the wind farm.
-Our reports on the statistical analyses of changes in patterns of distribution and flight height with our partners Biomathematics and Statistics Scotland (BioSS), and on the completion of the monitoring programme and licence conditions with Royal Haskoning DHV, are due to be published by the end of 2016.
-Please sign up to our newsletter or contact us to be notified of the publication dates and to receive copies of these GGOWF reports.
+Our reports on the statistical analyses of changes in patterns of distribution and flight height with our partners Biomathematics and Statistics Scotland (BioSS), and on the completion of the monitoring programme and licence conditions with Royal Haskoning DHV, are due to be published in 2018.
+Please contact us to be notified of the publication dates and to receive copies of these GGOWF reports.

 Details of some of our other eighteen offshore wind farm projects are given below and a full list and further case studies are available on request.